Restaurant in London, United Kingdom

 How It Compares

 Against London's central fine dining circuit, Peckham Bazaar operates in an entirely different register.
-CORE by Clare Smyth, The Ledbury, Restaurant Gordon Ramsay, Sketch, The Lecture Room and Library, and Dinner by Heston Blumenthal are all ££££ operations requiring advance planning, tasting-menu commitment, and a significantly higher spend.
+CORE by Clare Smyth, The Ledbury, Restaurant Gordon Ramsay, Sketch, The Lecture Room and Library, and Dinner by Heston Blumenthal are all ££££ operations requiring advance planning, tasting-menu commitment, a significantly higher spend.
 Peckham Bazaar is the right call when you want a quality meal without that overhead.
-Within the modern Greek category, CTC in Athens gives you a useful reference point for where ambitious modern Greek cooking sits at its leading internationally.
+Within the modern Greek category, CTC in Athens gives you a useful reference point for where ambitious modern Greek cooking sits at its finest internationally.
 For broader UK comparisons at the serious end of the casual-to-fine spectrum, Hand and Flowers in Marlow is the benchmark for accessible-format cooking with serious technique.

 Booking and Practical Details